-As of now, most of the discussion of geoengineering with sulfate aerosols has focused on using $SO_2$ as the preferred sulfate aerosol precursor.
-Volcanic eruptions can inject a large pulse of $SO_2$ into the lower stratosphere, and previous geoengineering studies have considered volcanic eruptions as an analog of geoengineering.
+[6] As of now, most of the discussion of geoengineering with sulfate aerosols has focused on using SO2 as the preferred sulfate aerosol precursor.
+Volcanic eruptions can inject a large pulse of SO2 into the lower stratosphere, and previous geoengineering studies have considered volcanic eruptions as an analog of geoengineering.
 However, other precursors, such as hydrogen sulfide, carbonyl sulfide, and ammonium sulfate, could also potentially be used.
+Regardless, the important factor in determining sulfate deposition is the amount of sulfur injected into the stratosphere.
+As such, the results presented in this paper need only be scaled appropriately according to the aerosol precursor's molecular weight.